NJSBA 2025 Virtual Spring Conference

 Best Practices for Working with Survivors of Crimes

 This esteemed panel will equip attendees with essential tools and knowledge to effectively work with survivors of crimes as clients and witnesses, both in criminal and civil cases, while maintaining a trauma-informed, compassionate approach.
 First, the panel will begin with an overview of the New Jersey Crime Victims Bill of Rights to remind attendees of the legal rights of crime victims and witnesses.
 Attendees will hear from the panel about their experiences, while learning about important topics such as proper methods of questioning for survivors, how to navigate sensitive conversations and how to recognize and combat your own biases when speaking with survivors.
 Speakers will explore the importance of recognizing a client’s unique needs and empowering them to make informed decisions at every stage of a case.
 In addition, attendees will receive guidance on connecting survivors to valuable resources that serve to support survivors beyond the courtroom.
-Join this discussion to ensure you are equipped with the best practices for working with survivors of crimes in an effective, compassionate and fair manner.
+The panel includes a survivor of a mass shooting who provide deeply personal and painful insights.

 Speakers: